rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 	   Fused Copeland and NetFlows ratings

-    It is, hence, interesting, to verify if the :ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results, one may obtain when applying two different ranking rules, like the *Copeland* and the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>` (see :numref:`rankingsFusion`), does actually confirm our rating-by-ranking result shown in :numref:`ratingResult` above.
-For this purpose we use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` constructor (see :numref:`rankingsFusion` Line 9).
+    It is, hence, interesting, to verify if the :ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results, one may obtain when applying two different ranking rules, like the *Copeland* and the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>`, does actually confirm our rating-by-ranking result shown in :numref:`ratingResult` above.
+For this purpose we make usage of the :py:class:`transitiveDigraphs.RankingsFusionDigraph` constructor (see :numref:`rankingsFusion` Line 9).

     .. code-block:: pycon
        :name: rankingsFusion